 HOMELESS HITLER ON THE STREETS OF VIENNA

-- Adolf had received his orphan’s pension until the 1911 and he was under one obvious obligation to inform Josef Mayrhofer, his guardian, with the actual address for the money (25 Kronen) to be sent in Vienna.
+- Adolf had received his orphan’s pension until 1911 and he was under one obvious obligation to inform Josef Mayrhofer, his guardian, of the actual address for the money (25 Kronen) to be sent to Vienna.
 This fact does not stand against the possibility of Hitler being homeless, as he could state any address to get money.

-- Despite the doubtfulness in details of the Reinhold Hanisch’s testimonies, his recallings on Hitler in Meidlung have a basis in fact by means of the cross-fact examination.
-As a matter of an example, Hanisch’s words about Hitler who had to find a lodging for the night within cheap cafes near the Westbahnhof railway station, may be attributed to Hitler’s first two homes in Vienna locations (STUMPERGASSE 31 and FELBERSTRASSE 22), as well as the Merciful Sisters Hospital at STUMPERGASSE 13.
+- Despite the doubtfulness in details of Reinhold Hanisch’s testimonies, his recallings of Hitler in Meidlung have a basis in fact by means of the cross-fact examination.
+As a matter of example, Hanisch’s words about Hitler who had to find lodging for the night within cheap cafes near the Westbahnhof railway station may be attributed to Hitler’s first two homes in Vienna locations (STUMPERGASSE 31 and FELBERSTRASSE 22), as well as the Merciful Sisters Hospital at STUMPERGASSE 13.

 - Nazi’s legend on the SIMON-DENK-GASSE 11 accommodation of Hitler in Vienna circumstantially gives credence to the fact, that German Fuhrer indeed had bad times without constant accommodation back in 1909.
-The Anschluss of Austria, among the other more obvious things, witnessed taking the residential register books by the NSDAP investigators.
-Later on, other in fact Hitler’s addresses in Vienna were no to be even mentioned by the ‘official’ press.
+The Anschluss of Austria, among the other more obvious things, witnessed the taking of the residential register books by the NSDAP investigators.
+Later on, in fact, Hitler’s addresses in Vienna were not to be even mentioned by the ‘official’ press.
 Indeed and not in name Adolf Hitler had never lived in a house on Simon-Denk-Gasse 11, which he just couldn’t afford at the time.
-This building was a bit more convenient and close to the city center than previous Hitler’s accommodations, which he had to live because of the lack of money.
+This building was a bit more convenient and close to the city center than the previous Hitler’s accommodations, which he had to live in because of the lack of money.

 During the next months, Hitler did learn the meaning of poverty.
 His later recollection that autumn 1909 had been ‘an endlessly bitter time’ was not an exaggeration.
 All his savings had now vanished.
 He must have left some address with his guardian for his orphan’s pension of 25 Kronen to be sent to Vienna each month.
 But that was not enough to keep body and soul together.